mcmonkeyprojects/DiscordModBot/README.md

     - That warning is recorded permanently, including metadata about it (timestamp, helper giving it, etc).
     - Depending on severity that warning can cause the bot to mute a user (if `InstantMute` is used, or if multiple `Normal` or `Serious` warnings were issued within a few days long period).

+## Tips

+- Create a mute role that has `Send Messages` and `Add Reactions` both disabled in all relevant text channels, and possibly `Speak` disabled in voice channels.
+- Give the mute role a clear name (like `Muted`) and a different-than-normal color (probably a darker one) to clearly indicate the user is muted.
+- You may want to add a text channel for handling issues.
+Make this channel only visible to muted users and moderators (and not visible to general users), and allow muted users to post in it.
+That way they can plead their case, request explanation of the mute, or whatever else as relevant - separated from the public channels that they've been muted in.
+Depending on preference, you may want to block `View Message History` permission from muted users in this channel (so they can't look at past issues) or just clear out the channel occasionally.

 ## Setup

 The `start.sh` file is used by the `restart` command and should be maintained as correct to the environment to launch a new bot program instance... points of note: